vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/exercises/01-dev-experience.md

 With Application Toolkit, your Kubernetes platform is ready to receive web applications and shepherd them through the following workflow:
-1. Obtain the source code from a git repository
+1. Obtain source code from a git repository
 2. Build a container image and publish it to a registry
 3. Deploy the application